kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 - [RadioButton](../components/desktop/radio-button.md)

 ## Table and ReadOnlyTable usage difference
-Basically, the Table and ReadOnlyTable component have the same structure.
+Basically, the Table and ReadOnlyTable components have the same structure.

 The ReadOnlyTable component allows the user to display a read-only mode table.
 This means that it only displays plain text that the user cannot manipulate.<br>